cgwhouse/bootstrap/README.md

 ## Debian

 1. Install via net installer, deselect all tasks for minimal installation
-2. If using Sid instead of Stable, update apt sources, then update system and reboot
+2. If using on the desktop, update apt sources to Testing, then add Unstable packages with lower priority.
+Update apt sources, then update system and reboot
 3. Install git and clone this repo
 4. Set optional flag in debian.sh:
    - If headless environment is intended: `server=true`